selwynpolit/studyguide/docs/contribute.md

 # Contributing to this project

 This is a study guide for developers who want to get Acquia certified.
-It is divided into guides related to each of the certification tests.
+It is divided into guides related to each of the 4 certification tests.

+## Github
 Github has a very convenient set of tools which allow you to easily make changes via the web interface.
 You can also use the web interface to create a pull request.
 The easiest way to suggest changes is to use the "Edit this page on GitHub" link at the bottom of each page.
 This will take you to the source file for the page you are on.
 You can then click the pencil icon to edit the file.

 You can then make your changes and create a pull request.
 Please make sure that the target branch is `gh-pages`.
 This is the branch that is used to build the site.